How Much Does It Cost to Repair an Asphalt Shingle Roof in 2025?

 Ponding Water

-Having an expert roofer to address the problem costs $200 to $400 or more but will ensure a longer-term fix.
+Hiring an expert roofer to address the problem costs more, but it will ensure a longer-term solution.
 A local roofing contractor can remove the water, determine its source or cause, and recommend corrective action to avoid future damage.

 Flashing Damage